Using Markdown with Eleventy

 <dd><p>Definition of Term 2.</p></dd>

-</dl>In order to render only inline markup to HTML without enclosing it in a block element, a paired shortcode calling an inline Markdown renderer could be utilized.
+</dl>To render only inline markup into HTML without enclosing it within a block element, a paired shortcode that invokes an inline Markdown renderer can be utilized.